Wahba1414/react-burger/README.md

 ## Description
-This project is a nice and funny app to build your burger and order it:).
+This project is a nice and funny app to build your burger and order it :).
 This app is built using React.js and use 'Firebase' as its back-end server to manage authentication and database.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).